 2020 Voter Guides for GENERAL ELECTION

-One of the many resources that Right to Life of Southwest Indiana (RTL) provides for the pro-life community is the Voters Guide.
+One of the many resources that Right to Life of Southwest Indiana (RTL) provides for the pro-life industry is the Voters Guide.
 For every election, RTL sends a survey to registered candidates to answer questions about abortion, euthanasia and other life bearing questions.
 The surveys are graded and provided to you, the voter, to inform you of candidates’ positions on life issues.
 Remember to Start with Life as you step into the voting booth!
 Download your county-specific guide below and take with you to vote.
 Feel free to share.

 The Trump Administration Accomplishments on Life, Family and Religious Freedom